signalogic/SigSRF_SDK/mediaTest_readme.md

 <sup>1</sup> -Ex = execution mode, -tN = number of threads.
 Look in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp source code</a> for "thread_index" and "num_app_threads"

-<a name="RealTimePerformance"><a/>
+<a name="HighPerformanceRealTimePerformance"><a/>
-### Real-Time Performance
+### High Performance and Real-Time Peformance

-There are a number of complex factors involved in real-time performance, and by extension, high capacity operation.
+There are a number of complex factors involved in real-time performance and high capacity operation.
 For detailed coverage see section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>.

 Here is a summary of important points in achieving and sustaining real-time performance: